personal shopper

 What impressed us: If you want to curate a cottagecore vibe or you simply want to add texture to your space, the Anton bed is the model for you.
 Its sustainably sourced mango wood is smooth to the touch, but it sports a mismatched panel finish that looks even more charming IRL.

 We also couldn’t help but notice the bed’s slightly recessed front legs, which almost make the platform look like it’s floating at first glance.
 The back legs are just the headboard, which extends all the way down, resulting in a clean square frame.
-This, coupled with the generous floor-to-side-rail height, means you could definitely get away with storing bulky boxes underneath your Queen- or King-sized frame.
+This, coupled with the generous floor-to-side-rail height, means you could definitely get away with storing bulky boxes underneath your queen- or king-size frame.

-Really, the Anton is the perfect backdrop for just about any assortment of decor; the fact that it comes in two different wood finishes is merely a bonus.
+Really, the Anton is the perfect backdrop for just about any assortment of decor; the fact that it comes in two different wood finishes (and two made-to-order ones) is merely a bonus.

 What we love